The LeTs-Care Partners

 Permanent Research Fellow at IPP-CSIC since 2024.
 Prior to that, she was post-doctoral fellow at the Complutense University of Madrid, Marie Skłodowska-Curie fellow at the University of Liège, and post-doctoral fellow at IPP-CSIC.
 Her research revolves around the welfare-mobility nexus, with a special focus on welfare and migration policies, politics, implementation practices and reform.
 Since 2020, she is co-convenor of the ECPR Standing Group Migration and Ethnicity.

-Jorge Jose Hernández Moreno, research fellow.
+Jorge Jose Hernández Moreno, Research Fellow

 Research Fellow at the IPP-CSIC and Associate Researcher at the Centre for Research on Multilevel Government and Territorial Policies (UNED).
 He has been a trainee researcher at the Sociological Research Centre (CIS), and currently he is a member of COST Action CA20123 ‘Intergovernmental Coordination from Local to European Governance Action’.
 His research focuses on the territorial governance of welfare states and social policies, comparative federalism and the reform of the autonomous state.

-Eloísa del Pino Matute, permanent research fellow.
+Eloísa del Pino Matute, Permanent Research Fellow

 Permanent Research Fellow at IPP-CSIC.
 She has been the Chief of Staff of the Minister of Healthcare, Consume Affairs and Social Welfare of Spain (2018-2020), and she is the President of CSIC since June 2022.
 Much of her recent research has dealt with the political conditions for reform of the welfare state and social policies in comparative perspective.